 Many of the respondents also noted the need for increased resources to combat identity theft, an increased need for bi-lingual personnel or language translation, and the need for better access to computerized information or information sharing systems.
 While the final results are still being studied, the responses and the final report have become an integral part of the JAG planning process.
-The report is on our website and an overall summary is in development.
+The report is on our website.
+An overall summary was written.
+The results were presented at the March 2, 2007 Authority Board meeting.
 A series of summaries describing results by criminal justice component are planned.

-6. Evaluation of IDOC's Sheridan Correctional Center Therapeutic Community Program
+5. Evaluation of IDOC's Sheridan Correctional Center Therapeutic Community Program

 Research & Analysis staff is continuing to support the operation of the Sheridan Correctional Center through a process and impact evaluation.
-Open since January 2004, Sheridan operates as a fully dedicated therapeutic community for inmates in need of substance abuse treatment.
-Sheridan is the largest treatment prison in the country.
+Sheridan has operated since reopening in January 2004 as a fully dedicated therapeutic community for inmates in need of substance abuse treatment.
+Sheridan is currently the largest correctional facility in the country that is entirely committed to substance abuse treatment and is considered a national model.
+The prison has also been upgraded with a new facility designed to house and treat methamphetamine users beginning in FY2008, aiming to reduce the recidivism of the emerging population of releasees incarcerated for meth-related offenses.
 The evaluation of Sheridan is a collaborative effort between the Authority, Loyola University, and the Illinois Department of Corrections.

 Using methods approved by an Evaluation Advisory Committee, the process and impact evaluation involves extensive quantitative data collection and qualitative information from interviews with staff and participants.
 The evaluation will seek to measure changes in participant attitudes, beliefs and psychological functioning, in addition to participants' preparedness for release.
-The study will also examine the extent and nature of institutional violations and measures of recidivism after release.
-Employment and access to services will also be studied.
+The most relevant findings are the impact of the program on recidivism after release.
+Extensive analyses of aftercare services available to releasees, a factor that research has consistently found to reduce recidivism over several years, is currently underway.

 A summary of the project was released in October 2004 as a Program Evaluation Summary report, and Authority staff has completed analyses assessing program impact after two years of operation.
 A second Program Evaluation Summary report was completed in March 2006 reporting recidivism and post-release employment outcomes in addition to information contained in the first Program Evaluation Summary report.
 The Authority continues to assist the evaluation team in updating recidivism figures on a continuous basis.
-Research will continue throughout much of 2007.
-A third program evaluation summary is expected to be published this year, as well as additional publications at a later date regarding the long-term impact of the program and the characteristics of participants that influence success in the program.
+Research will continue throughout 2007.
+A comprehensive program evaluation report and a third program evaluation summary is expected to be published this year, as well as additional publications intended for scholarly journals at a later date regarding the long-term impact of the program and the characteristics of participants that influence success in the program.